abetoluwani/Weather-App/README.md

-## Weather App Using BLoC and Also Integrating Api
+## Weather App and Also Integrating Api